Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 The Subject: A 1,899 mm Seated Bear

-Bounding Box — Original STL Units (millimetres)
+Bounding Box — Original STL Units (millimeters)

 X — Width